izacus/octopress-bitbucket/README.md

 bitbucket_user: <username>
 bitbucket_show_profile_link: true
+bitbucket_repo_show_count: 5		# Number of repositories to show
+bitbucket_repo_load_count: 50		# Number of repositories to load
 bitbucket_skip_forks: true
 ```

 That's it.
-Note that repo output is limited to a single API page right now.
+Note that Bitbucket API does not support sorting, so all your repositories must be loaded for sorting to work properly.

 License